yangsu2022/OV_SD_CPP/README.md

 now parallel optimization with std::for_each only and add_compile_options(-O3 -march=native -Wall) with CMake
 * The pipeline with INT8 model IR not improve the performance
 * Lora enabling only for FP16
 * Random generation fails to align, C++ random with MT19937 results is differ from numpy.random.randn().
-Hence, please use `-r, --readNPLatent` for the alignment with Python
+Hence, please use `-r, --readNPLatent` for the alignment with Python(this latent file is for output image 512X512 only)
 * OV extension tokenizer cannot recognize the special character, like “.”, ”,”, “”, etc. When write prompt, need to use space to split words, and cannot accept empty negative prompt.
 So use default tokenizer without config `-e, --useOVExtension`, when negative prompt is empty